jagarlic/student-projects/README.md

-# This repo is just a collection of some of my student projects from Indiana University.
+# This repo is just a collection of some of my student projects while being a student at Indiana University.
-Right now this is just the assignments/projects I have done so far my Junior year.
-I will upload some of my projects from Sophomore and Freshman year soon!